 For purposes of illustration, the HSQL DB is being used, but simply replace the attribute values with the appropriate driver class name, username, password, and database URL.
+Don't forget to add a dependency to your JDBC jar, so the JDBC driver available in the classpath.

-Chapter 16.
+Chapter 14.
 Security Authentication and basic access